Matthewpco/Matthewpco/README.md

 Welcome and thank you for visiting my GitHub!

-I am a Full Stack Developer in Boulder, Colorado.
+I am a Senior Full-Stack Developer in Boulder, Colorado.

 I have spent 10 years designing and developing websites, themes, and plugins from scratch, as well as updating existing projects.
 I have worked with companies like NASCAR, Motorsport Games, Intel, Microsoft, and Honda.